AlexFMM/mp3Player/README.md

 Details:
-The small white square is an image viewer to show the album cover The big  white retangle is to show the diferent albuns and playlists, __not yet implmented__
+The small white square is an image viewer to show the album cover, now works The big  white retangle is to show the diferent albuns and playlists

 Adding song still doesn't work, but adding album is working